 Negreanu and Polk are both savvy when it comes to streaming, and both settled on PokerGo to host the first day of the challenge, which was streamed live from the PokerGo Studios (yes, in the first session the pair played face to face).
-On the first day of the challenge, PokerGo broadcasted the first 200 hands for free, which you can see below.
+During that session, PokerGo broadcasted the first 200 hands for free, which you can see below:

-Of course, there was virtually no chance that Negreanu and Polk didn’t use their established presence on social media platforms such as YouTube and Twitch to make it even more of a spectacle than it already was shaping up to be.
-After the live session, the heads-up challenge then moved to WSOP.com, where it is being streamed by various Twitch and YouTube channels.
+Of course, there was virtually no chance that Negreanu and Polk weren’t going to use their established presence on social media platforms such as YouTube and Twitch to make it even more of a spectacle than it already was shaping up to be.
+After the live session, the heads-up challenge then moved to WSOP.com, where it was streamed d by various Twitch and YouTube channels.

-A selection of streams are being provided by both players, allowing you to view all the action being played on WSOP.com.
-Top streams include the GG Poker YouTube channel, the Doug Polk YouTube channel and the Upswing Twitch channel.
+A selection of streams were provided by both players, which allowed poker fans to view all the action being played on WSOP.com.
+Top streams included the GG Poker YouTube channel, the Doug Polk YouTube channel and the Upswing Twitch channel.

 On Day 6 of the Negreanu vs Polk High Stakes Feud, Joey Ingram also got into the commentary game, providing his unique perspective and witty banter.
-He plans to continue with live commentary throughout the High Stakes Feud.
+Ingram continued with live commentary throughout the High Stakes Feud.

 On Day 15, Doug Polk streamed the entire session live from his office.
-Originally he stated that he would not show hole cards, but ended up displaying around 40% of his hands, some which were done on purpose and some which were done accidentally.
+Originally he stated that he would not show hole cards, but ended up displaying around 40% of his hands, some of which were done on purpose and some which were displayed automatically.

 You can catch that session here:

-When is the High Stakes Feud with Negreanu and Polk being held?
+When was the High Stakes Feud with Negreanu and Polk held?

-So far, Negreanu and Polk have been taking a relaxed approach, playing 2-3 times a week with breaks during the weekend.
-Most of the matches have started at 5:30 PM ET with sessions lasting a couple of hours and about 300-600 hands playing during each session.
+Negreanu and Polk took a relatively relaxed approach to their scheduling, playing 2-3 times a week with breaks during the weekend.
+Most of the matches started at 5:30 PM ET with sessions lasting a couple of hours and about 500-800 hands playing during each session.
 By mid-December, Negreanu and Polk had slowed down their play due to the holidays, birthdays and the World Series of Poker Main Event.

 They resumed play in early January 2021 after Negreanu declined his option to quit at the mid-way point.